Configuring Cheerio

 In this guide, we explored how to configure Cheerio for parsing HTML and XML

-respectively.
+documents using parse5 and htmlparser2 respectively.
 We also discussed how

-to modify parsing options and use htmlparser2
+to modify parsing options and use htmlparser2 directly.

 Footnotes